 Good inventory management involves auditing your stock frequently.
-For the first-ever count, you may need to shut the entire warehouse.
-For subsequent counts, you can simply count different sections on different days.
-It also helps to follow the ABC method of counting where the fastest moving items that contribute most to revenues are counted most often.
+You can follow the ABC method of counting where the fastest moving items that contribute most to revenues are counted most often.

 Suggested Reading: Learn How To Become A Stock Reconciliation Ninja!

 Stock audits are an important aspect of good inventory management.
 With an inventory management system, you have the added advantage of being able to track every single product.
 This way, you can find out where the losses, if any, are coming from.
 As a natural consequence, you can expect to lose less stock to damage, theft or even simple expiry of usage.

 Good Inventory Management Leads To Faster Order Fulfillment